yungyutsai/teacher_favoritism/README.md

-This repository contains codes for the paper titled "Does Undue Preference Lead to Unfairness?
-The Impact of Teacher Favoritism on Teacher Treatment and Student Achievement."
+This repository contains codes for the paper titled "__Does Undue Preference Lead to Unfairness?
+The Impact of Teacher Favoritism on Teacher Treatment and Student Achievement.__"

 **Data availability**